untoldengine/UntoldEngine/docs/ContributionGuidelines.md

 Thank you for your interest in contributing!

-The vision for Untold Engine is to continually shape a 3D engine that balances **clarity, performance, and creativity**.
+The vision for Untold Engine is to continually shape a 3D engine that is **stable, performant and developer-friendly**.
 As maintainer, my focus is on **performance, testing, quality control, and API design**.
 Contributors are encouraged to expand features, fix bugs, improve documentation, and enhance usability — always keeping the vision in mind.